vladhilko/rails_interview_questions/0_student_level/questions/git.md

 ## GIT

 1. What is a Version Control System?
 What is git?
-Why use it?
+Why should we use it?